+Recently, \citet{higgins2016beta} proposed a $\beta$-VAE framework, which can provide a more disentangled latent representation $\bf{z}$ \citep{burgess2018understanding} by increasing the weight of the KL divergence term of the ELBO.
+Since the KL-divergence is a regularisation that constrains the capacity of the latent information channel $\bf{z}$, increasing the weight of the regularization with $\beta > 1$ puts pressure on the learnt posterior to be more tightly packed.
+The effect seems to be to encouragement of each dimension to store distinct information and excess dimensions as highly packed noise.

-In this study, we draw upon the principles of Nonlinear Statistical Coupling (NSC) \citep{Nelson2010, Nelson2017} to analyze and improve the accuracy and robustness of a variational autoencoder \citep{Nelson2020}.
-NSC is an interpretation of non-extensive statistical mechanics \citep{Tsallis2009}, which focuses on the role of nonlinear coupling $\kappa$ in generalizing entropy and its related functions.
-The approach defines a family of heavy-tail (positive coupling) and compact-support (negative coupling) distributions which maximize the generalized entropy function.
+In this study, we draw upon the principles of Nonlinear Statistical Coupling (NSC) \citep{Nelson2010, Nelson2017} to train and evaluate the accuracy and robustness of a variational autoencoder \citep{Nelson2020}.
+NSC is derived from non-extensive statistical mechanics \citep{Tsallis2009}, and focuses on the role of nonlinear coupling $\kappa$ in generalizing entropy and its related functions.
+Robustness of autoencoders to outliers is critical for generating a reliable representation of particular data types in the encoded space when using corrupted training data \citep{akrami2019robust}.
+The approach defines a family of heavy-tailed (positive coupling) and compactly-supported (negative coupling) distributions which maximize a generalized entropy function referred to as coupled entropy.
 Using the MNIST dataset of handwritten numerals, we show that the measure of robustness and accuracy based on generalized information theory is improved by incorporating the coupled entropy into the loss function of the variational autoencoder.

 The next two sections provide a description of the variational autoencoder and the MNIST dataset used for our evaluation.
-Section 4 introduces the generalized metrics which are use to measure the robustness and accuracy.
-In section 5, the improved autoencoder is evaluated using the MNIST handwritten numeral test set.
-Section 6 discusses the results using a simplified 2-dimensional latent variable.
-Section 7 contains the conclusions.
+Section 4 introduces the generalized metrics which are used to measure the robustness and accuracy.
+In Section 5, the improved autoencoder is evaluated using the MNIST handwritten numeral test set.
+Section 6 discusses the results from using a simplified 2-dimensional latent variable, and Section 7 describes our conclusions.